-The 2013 Italian Session will take place on Thursday, July 11 at 6:00 pm at the Italian Cultural Institute of New York – 686 Park Avenue New York, NY 10065 (between 68th and 69th Streets).
+The 2014 Italian Session will take place on Tuesday, July 8 at 6pm at the Italian Cultural Institute of New York – 686 Park Avenue (between 68th and 69th Streets).

 The discussion will be moderated by Professor Francesca Parmeggiani (Fordham University)

 To RSVP for this event, please send us an email at email@example.com